 “Who’s there?”
 Doil demanded, attempting to project more confidence than he in fact possessed at that instant.
 “If this is some kind of a trick, it’s not funny anymore.”

 There was a long silence.
-Then: “who’s there…” A pause, of precisely the length that Doil had paused, before “Good thing Kiluron’s not here to see you being afraid of the dark…”
+Then: “who’s there…” A pause, of precisely the length that Doil had paused, before “If this is come kind of trick, it’s not funny anymore…”

-Convinced sufficiently that whatever this was not likely to be deterred by a few blankets, if it chose to be threatening, Doil swung himself out of bed again, returned to the dresser, and returned to the bed with a dagger, which he gripped tightly as he sat cross-legged atop the covers, shivering slightly.
+Convinced sufficiently that whatever this was not likely to be deterred by a few blankets, if it chose to be threatening, Doil swung himself out of bed again, went to the dresser, and returned to the bed with a dagger, which he gripped tightly as he sat cross-legged atop the covers, shivering in the chill winter’s night, for all that he was inside.
 “Alright!
 What do you want?
 Who are you?”

 Again, the only response was his own words, parroted back to him in his own voice.
 “Alright…What do you want…Who are you…”